joedefen/pwr-tray/README.md

     * gir1.2-notify-0.7 gir1.2-ayatanaappindicator3-0.1 ayatanalibappindicator3-1
 * On Arch, use `pacman -Syy ...` of:
     * libappindicator-gtk3 python-gobject python-cairo
-* On other distros, use the hints above to resolve an missing "imports".
+* On other distros, use the hints above to resolve any missing "imports".

 ---